Computer Science and Engineering

-For a listing of planned CSE courses for Fall 2017, click here
+For a listing of planned CSE courses for Summer/Fall 2017, click here

 New and special topic courses for Fall 2017:

-- CSE 398/498 Natural Language Process, TR 1:10-2:25, Prof. Sihong Xie--Wondering how Google translates English into Chinese, how IBM Watson beat humans in Jeopardy and how Grammarly correct your essays?
+- CSE 398/498 Natural Language Processing, TR 1:10-2:25, Prof. Sihong Xie--Wondering how Google translates English into Chinese, how IBM Watson beat humans in Jeopardy and how Grammarly correct your essays?

 This course introduces you to natural language processing (NLP) that empowers many fascinating applications like the above.
 The course will study, in both depth and detail, the fundamental statistical models and their computational implementations in NLP.
 You will learn how to model texts on the level of word, sentence, and paragraph using tools such as trees, graphs, and automata.